femelo/framebuffer-browser/README.md

 1. A simple web browser that draws on framebuffer directly, does not require X server.
 2. Low memory footprint, works well on devices with >= 128MB RAM.
 3. Webkit-based, supports modern HTML5 features, 100/100 on ACID3 test.
 4. No OpenGL implementation required, works on embedded processors that have no GPU or GPU driver is not available.
+OpenGL support is also available.
 5. Packaged as a rootfs including all dependencies, could be used as a standalone OS or inside a chroot container on existing Linux distributions.
-6. Have basic hotkeys for navigation, mouse and keyboard support as well as custom devices which where supported by evdev and QT
+6. Have basic hotkeys for navigation, mouse and keyboard support as well as custom devices which where supported by evdev and QT (touchscreens,touchpads,joysticks etc...)
 7. Full screen video player support (youtube etc...)

 # Install